 In addition to helping with food supply, Victory Gardens also helped with morale.
 Growing a garden and contributing to society, helped citizens feel empowered during a trying time.

-What Was Planted in Victory Garden?
+What Was Planted in a Victory Garden?

 According to history.com, kale, beets, cabbage, peas, tomatoes, Swiss Chard, turnips, squash, beans, carrots, and lettuce were some of the most popular vegetables grown in Victory Gardens.